Skip to Content

 The receipt of NODs and other communications from the NYDTF is a serious matter and is usually the trigger for your appeal rights.
 Taxpayers that receive notices should take proactive measures to preserve their appeal rights, no matter the nature of the underlying issues for refuting the assessment.
 Consider the following steps when handling communications from the NYDTF:

 • Involve a sales tax professional as soon as you receive an NYDTF assessment or notice you believe to be incorrect.
-You can schedule a free consultation with Sales Tax Helper here.
+You can schedule a consultation with Sales Tax Helper here.

 • Keep records of all written notices (including the postmarked envelopes) and take notes of other communications with the NYDTF (e.g., phone calls, in-person meetings, etc.).